// Remove Clearing button

 Drama, Theatre & Performance 20

-The second year is about cultivating specialised knowledge and independent research skills.
+In your second year you'll cultivate your specialised knowledge and independent research skills.

-Our modules here offer an in-depth study of specific literary periods.
-You will take at least two pre-19th-century modules and at least two focusing on modern or contemporary topics.
-Whether you’re studying Victorian, 18th-century, modernist, or contemporary literature, you’ll be drawing on recent criticism and research to do so.
+Our modules enable in-depth study of specific literary periods.
+You'll take at least two pre-19th-century modules and at least two focusing on modern or contemporary topics.

-Your independent research will grow out of your in-depth period studies.
+Your own independent research will grow out of your in-depth period studies.
 The independent project will teach you how to research, plan and write an essay on a topic of your choice.
-This will prepare you for your third-year independent work.
+This will prepare you for your third-year independent work on a subject chosen from your own unique interests.

 Modules